 Orangutan Outreach is a registered 501(c)(3) US charity.
 EIN: 26-0521285

 Richard Zimmerman founded Orangutan Outreach in 2007 with two primary goals: 1) to bring attention to the crisis facing orangutans in the wild and 2) to raise funds for orangutan conservation projects in Borneo.
-Orangutan Outreach works closely with organizations including International Animal Rescue (IAR), the Borneo Orangutan Survival Foundation (BOS), the Center for Orangutan Protection (COP) and the Jakarta Animal Aid Network (JAAN).
+Orangutan Outreach collaborates with organizations including International Animal Rescue (IAR), the Borneo Orangutan Survival Foundation (BOS), the Center for Orangutan Protection (COP), the Sumatran Orangutan Conservation Programme (SOCP), Orangutan Information Centre (OIC) and the Jakarta Animal Aid Network (JAAN).

 Thanks to steady growth in its online social networks, Orangutan Outreach has been able to successfully build a global grassroots movement and help foster awareness of the plight of orangutans among people from every walk of life.
 By offering people the chance to get involved and do their part to help protect orangutans, Orangutan Outreach has brought renewed hope that together we can save the red apes.

 "Orangutan" comes from the Malay and Bahasa Indonesian words for man (orang) and forest (hutan).
 They are the only Great Apes found in Asia.
 Orangutans are indigenous to Indonesia and Malaysia and are only found on the islands of Borneo and Sumatra.